 Heatmaps Overview

-See where users click and scroll on your site with click heatmaps, scroll depth maps, rage click detection, and dead click detection.
+See where users click and scroll on your site with click heatmaps, scroll depth maps, and overlays that highlight repeated or non-responsive clicks.

 Heatmaps